Semiparametric Estimation of Treatment Effects in Randomized Experiments

 \section{Introduction}

 Historically, randomized experiments were often carried out in medical and agricultural settings.
-In these settings, sample sizes were often modest, typically on the order of hundreds or (occasionally) thousands of units.
-Outcomes commonly studied included average mortality or crop yield, and were characterized by relatively well-behaved data with thin tails.
-Standard analyses in those settings typically involved estimating the average effect of the treatment by the difference in average outcomes by treatment group, followed by constructing confidence intervals for the average causal effect using Normal distribution based approximations.
-These methods originated in the 1920s, e.g., \citet{neyman1923, fisher1937design}, but they continue to be the standard in modern applications.
+In these settings, sample sizes were often modest, typically on the order of hundreds or (more rarely) thousands of units.
+Outcomes commonly studied included mortality or crop yield, and were characterized by relatively well-behaved distributions with thin tails.
+Standard analyses in those settings typically involved estimating the average effect of the treatment using the difference in average outcomes by treatment group, followed by constructing confidence intervals using Normal distribution based approximations.
+These methods originated in the 1920s, {\it e.g.}, \citet{neyman1923, fisher1937design}, but they continue to be the standard in modern applications.
 See \citet{wu2011experiments} for a recent discussion.

-More recently many experiments are conducted using digital technology (see, e.g., \cite{kohavi2020trustworthy} for an overview). \citet[p.20]{gupta2019top} claim that ``Together these organizations [Airbnb, Amazon, Booking.com, Facebook, Google, LinkedIn, Lyft, Microsoft, Netflix, Twitter, Uber, and Yandex] tested more than one hundred thousand experiment treatments last year."
-The settings for these online experiments are substantially different from those in biomedical and agricultural settings.
-First, the experiments are often on a vastly different scale, with the number of units on the order of hundreds of thousands to tens of millions.
-Second, the outcomes of interest, variables such as time spent by a consumer, sales per consumer or payments per service provider, are characterized by distributions with extremely thick tails.
-Third, the average treatment effects are often small relative to the standard deviation of the outcomes, even if their magnitude is substantively important.